 We don’t see her go to church, or with fellow worshippers.
 A crucifix takes pride of place on the dank wall of her studio flat, looking down on Maud as she self-flagellates in inventive ways (one particular scene, and its associated crunches, will be hard to scrape from your mind).
 Such iconography, though admittedly with added extremity, suggests a leaning towards Catholicism.
 There is a sense that Maud is hurting herself in order to feel close to God, but also to repent for her previous actions.

 Ultimately though, like William Blake – who is the subject of a book gifted to Maud by Amanda, and who was actively critical of organised religion – Maud is selective in her practices and carves her own religious space.
 This idea is further evident in her patron saint necklace, detailing Mary Magdalene.
 Patron of penitent sinners, converts to Christianity, sexual temptation, and people ridiculed for their piety, Mary Magdalene’s tenets align with Maud’s characterisation and the events of the film.
-When Amanda catches the necklace as it dangles from Maud’s chest during a physiotherapy session, Maud admits that she had to buy the necklace online rather from any established church.
+When Amanda catches the necklace as it dangles from Maud’s chest during a physiotherapy session, Maud admits that she had to buy the necklace online rather than from any established church.

-To say that the atmosphere of Saint Maud possesses, or shudders with, a brittle quality, is less a comment on the narrative’s strength as a work of cinema, and more about how the filmic mood constructs and reflects Maud’s unstable psyche.
+To say that the atmosphere of Saint Maud possesses, or shudders with, a brittle quality is less a comment on the narrative’s strength as a work of cinema, and more about how the filmic mood constructs and reflects Maud’s unstable psyche.
 There is a sense that violence could erupt at any moment, that the past could return and disrupt.

-However, another key theme, or narrative disruption, in Saint Maud is pleasure.
+However, another key theme, or narrative disruption, in Saint Maud is a pleasure.
 In the aforementioned physiotherapy scene and beyond, Maud shows a palpable discomfort during interactions with those around her, and within her own body.
 The drabness of her life, at times, seems to reject the possibility of satisfaction through physical connection with others and the world around her.
 In contrast, Amanda does not stop pursuing pleasure during her period of receiving palliative care.
 She is persistent in her right to continue to socialise, drink, have sex, and smoke, however much she might please.

 One question teetering around the film is whether Maud decides Amanda’s soul needs to be saved due to her actions as a whole, or whether the sight of Amanda having sex with another woman is the catalyst of Maud’s mission.
 Due to another memorable moment, this time in dialogue, I’m leaning towards the former – it seems that it is the sexual activity, rather than the partner’s gender, that is Maud’s problem.
 Either way, when dismissed by Amanda, Maud also attempts to seek fulfilment through drinking, socialising and sex.